vanNijnatten/Zettelkasten/templates/article-template.md

 # {{title}}
 **DOI:** ...

-> [!ABSTRACT]
+## Abstract
-> Over here I should write shortly what this paper is about, and perhaps their main findings
+Over here I should write shortly what this paper is about, their hypothesis and their main findings

-> [!QUESTION] Hypothesis
-> Some hypothesis and perhaps the aims

 ## Methods
 ...